-For the 75 downtowns analyzed, each were assigned a Diversity Score and a Pandemic Impact Score on scales of 1-100, with one being the most diverse and least impacted.
-The more diverse downtowns were generally less impacted by the pandemic.
+Diverse Downtowns 75 of the region's downtowns were analyzed, and each were assigned a Diversity Score and a Pandemic Impact Score on scales of 1-100, with one being the most diverse and least impacted.
+This effort found that more diverse downtowns were generally less impacted by the economic shutdown related to the COVID-19 pandemic.
+All 75 of the downtowns that were analyzed are listed, along with their Pandemic Impact Scores, in order from most to least diverse.